Residential Architecture Design: Considerations & Benefits!

 • Oversee the construction process to ensure that the design is executed as planned.

-• Address any questions or issues that arise during construction, making design adjustments as needed.
+• Address any questions or issues during construction, making design adjustments as needed.

 • Conduct site visits to monitor progress and quality.